 The Road Safety Council operates under the Road Safety Council Act 2002.

-The Road Safety Council makes recommendations to the Minister for Road Safety, Hon.
-Michelle Roberts, about the ways money in the Road Trauma Trust Account should be spent to implement road safety measures.
+The Road Safety Council makes recommendations to the Minister for Police; Road Safety; Defence Industry; Veterans Issues, Hon.
+Paul Papalia CSC, MLA about the ways money in the Road Trauma Trust Account should be spent to implement road safety measures.

 Initiatives and programs may include work to: